Saint-Even/cassetteGBS/README.md

 ### Key
 Within the keys directory
 For simple use there may only be one* key.
 This is a file which does not need to contain anything but must be named to match a cassette

 - key_<runName>

 ### Run
 `./run.sh`
 It is that easy.
-open and edit the the run script to set the number of cores which snakemake can use.
+Open and edit the the run script to set the number of cores which snakemake can use.
 There are multiple run modes available for testing and diagnostics.

 ### Notes
 Individualized run configuration by runConfig.yaml is not in use at this time, although a single example of its use is available for any users who wish to adapt this.
 Please use the globalConfig.yaml for adjusting parameters across all pipelines.